dbaio/loganom/README.rst

 .. image:: https://badge.fury.io/py/loganom.svg
     :target: https://pypi.org/project/loganom/

-**loganom** is a tool that checks log files in search for anomalies.
+**loganom** is a tool that checks mail log files in search for anomalies.
-Many small and medium companies that have only local users (in the same country) can use loganom.

 The first processor check postfix sasl authentication.

 Usually when an account is compromised, attackers use several machines from their botnets to send emails (spam/virus/phishing/etc) with that credential.

 This can be observed when a user that usually connects from the same country, suddenly send emails from all around the world.

+Many small and medium companies that have only local users (in the same country) can use this processor.

-This is an experimental program.
+This is an *experimental* program.

 Installation
 ------------